wistia/wistia-open-docs/_posts/data-api.md

 Parameter | Description
 ----------|------------
 caption_file | Either an attached SRT file or a string parameter with the contents of an SRT file. language | An optional parameter that denotes which language this file represents.
 The format of this parameter should conform to [ISO-639-2](https://en.wikipedia.org/wiki/ISO_639-2).
-If left unspecified, the language code will be set to 'eng' by default.
+If left unspecified, the language code will be detected automatically.

 #### The Response

-If successful, this method will respond with an empty HTTP 200 OK.
+If successful, the response will be an empty HTTP 200 OK.

-If the specified (or English) captions already exist for this video, the response will be HTTP 400 Bad Request.
+If captions already exist for this video, the response will be HTTP 400 Bad Request.

-If the specified video does not exist, this method will return an empty HTTP 404 Not Found.
+If this video does not exist, the response will be an empty HTTP 404 Not Found.

 ### Captions: Index